Heather-Glen-Village/HGV-Arduino/README.md

 # HGV Project REMS006
 A folder of all the code created during my time working at on the HGV Project.
 All the code is organize into folders with README in each explaning what each file does.

 Most of the code here is either just for testing hardware with only a few file being used in the final Arduino Code.
-All Docker Container should already be running on REMS006 so there isn't a need to reinstall them. asdfasd
+All Docker Container should already be running on REMS006 so there isn't a need to reinstall them.

 The Main files for the Project Can be found in Primary and Secondarys Folders.
 Backup Docker Compose files and Conf can be found in the Docker Folder.
 ## Features